mvanbraeckel/shellOS_3110/README.md

 _HOW TO RUN_

 NOTE: I have accounted for "" and '' encapuslation by modifying the given lex.c with a new regex command called QUOTED and checked for it first
+NOTE: I have accounted for file redirection, where the < or > and the filename aren't counted as arguments
-NOTE: I have accounted for
+NOTE: I have accounted for & as the last argument to not count as an argument
 @PRE must be in vbshell program "./ish"
+-may have up to 100 arguments (including "args" command), and will print the argument count other than itself

 eg. args [arg1, arg2, arg3, ...]
 Input: args 1 2 3 4 5 "6 7 8"